 - Departure from:Kathmandu

-Upper Dolpo Trekking a land of the Himalaya.
-Upper Dolpo trekking is situated in the western part of the country and upper dolpo trekking is one of the most remote regions in Nepal.
+Upper Dolpo Trek a land of the Himalaya.
+Upper Dolpo trekking is situated in the western part of the country and upper Dolpo trekking is one of the most remote regions in Nepal.

 The Upper Dolpo region Trekking is a isolated area in Nepal which has been severely off-limits until only recently, so the traditions and way of life have remained integral.
 In the autumn of 1990 the first British tour operator organized a trek from east to west, from Pokhara to Jumla through Lower Dolpo.